SySS-Research/smbcrawler/README.md

 you have the permission to create directories, but not to delete them, so you will leave an empty directory there.

+Regarding NULL sessions or guest access, it's a little tricky.
+Guest access can happen on a host level, meaning you can list shares, but not actually access the shares.
+The file system permissions can also differ between a guest user and an authenticated user.
+When SmbCrawler repots a share with `GUEST` permission, that means you can list the shares of that host as an unauthenticated user.
+That's why I recommend running SmbCrawler separately against these shares without providing any credentials.

 ### Typical workflow